Our Services

 Helpful Resources

-Polymyalgia rheumatica (PMR) is an inflammatory condition that causes severe morning stiffness and aching in the shoulders, neck, and hips, primarily affecting adults over age 50.
-Prompt medical evaluation is essential to rule out giant cell arteritis (GCA)—a related condition that can cause permanent vision loss—and to begin low-dose corticosteroid therapy that typically provides rapid symptom relief.
+Polymyalgia rheumatica (PMR) is an inflammatory condition that causes severe morning stiffness, aching, and pain in the shoulders, neck, and hips, primarily affecting adults over age 50.
+Early diagnosis is critical to rule out giant cell arteritis (GCA), a related condition that can cause permanent vision loss, and to begin low-dose corticosteroid therapy, which typically provides rapid symptom relief.

-Key considerations for managing PMR include accurate diagnosis, careful steroid dosing and tapering schedules, ongoing monitoring of inflammation markers (ESR and CRP), managing long-term steroid side effects, and recognizing red-flag symptoms such as headaches, jaw pain, or vision changes that may signal GCA.
+Effective PMR management includes accurate diagnosis, careful steroid dosing and tapering, monitoring inflammation markers (ESR and CRP), managing long-term steroid side effects, and watching for red-flag GCA symptoms such as new headaches, jaw pain, scalp tenderness, or vision changes.

-If you're experiencing persistent morning stiffness, shoulder or hip pain, or unexplained fatigue, don't wait to find answers.
-Early evaluation dramatically improves outcomes and helps prevent serious complications like vision loss and muscle wasting.
-Take a free, instant, online symptom check now to clarify your symptoms, understand possible causes, and confidently plan your next steps with your healthcare provider.
+If you're experiencing persistent morning stiffness, shoulder or hip pain, or unexplained fatigue, don't delay.
+Early evaluation dramatically improves outcomes and helps prevent complications like vision loss and muscle wasting.
+Because PMR shares symptoms with many other conditions—including rheumatoid arthritis, fibromyalgia, and thyroid disorders—getting clarity quickly matters.
+Take a free, instant, online symptom check now to better understand your symptoms, explore possible causes, and confidently plan your next steps with a healthcare provider.

 Polymyalgia rheumatica (PMR) is an inflammatory condition that primarily affects adults over age 50, causing pain and stiffness in the shoulder and hip regions.
 Although it is not life-threatening in itself, PMR shares important features with giant cell arteritis (GCA)—a more serious vascular inflammation that can lead to vision loss.
 For this reason, doctors take PMR symptoms very seriously and act promptly to confirm the diagnosis and start treatment.